xmonader/abbrev/README.md

 # abbrev
-Abbrev package from ported to Go
+Abbrev package ported from ruby to Go land.